Constitutie van de Postunie van de Staten van het Amerikaanse Werelddeel, Spanje en Portugal

 • b)

-Advance necessary funding for General Secretariat operations;
+advance the funds necessary for General Secretariat operations;

 • c)